How to calculate your GPA

 A hardship withdrawal (Z) may be given at a student’s written request and the instructor’s agreement that an unforeseen crisis and/or unusual, extreme circumstance has occurred after the official withdrawal period is over which has interfered with or interrupted the student’s ability to attend class and continue performing passing course work.
 Prior to the end of the official withdrawal period for the quarter, the withdrawal should be used.
 Withdrawals will not be considered in GPA calculations.

 Students should contact their instructors to discuss whether they meet the requirements for a hardship withdrawal and contact advising or international advising to determine whether a withdrawal is a good option for them.

 Repeat a Course

 Students may repeat a course to improve a grade.
-The same class can only be attempted three times, or repeated twice.
-The lower grade remains on the transcript and is designated with an “R.” Only the highest grade awarded in a repeated course will be used in the GPA calculation.
-Credits earned is only applied once into the GPA calculation.
-During the quarter in which you are repeating the course, download and complete the Repeated Course Notice Form, and pay any fees.
+The same class can be attempted only three times, or repeated twice.
+A lower grade remains on the transcript and is designated with “Repeat - Excluded.”
+Only the highest grade awarded in a repeated course will be used in the GPA calculation.
+Credits earned are applied only once in the GPA calculation.
+During the quarter in which you are repeating a course, complete the Repeated Course Notice Form and pay any required fees.
 See the college catalog for further details.

 If you have not attended Shoreline or any other institution of higher learning for 18 months, you may request the elimination of your previous Shoreline credits and GPA.
 Therefore, you essentially get a "fresh start".
 If a Fresh Start is granted, your transcript will still show the previous courses and grades earned but the grades for previous courses will not be used in the calculation of the student’s Shoreline GPA, and credits earned may not be used to satisfy graduation requirements.
 If you are planning to transfer and have been granted a Fresh Start, the receiving institution may accept credits and recalculate the GPA according to its own policies.
 To request a Fresh Start, submit a completed Fresh Start form.